 Women at moderately increased risk (15 to 20 percent lifetime risk) should talk with their doctors about the benefits and limitations of adding MRI screening to their yearly mammogram.

 Yearly MRI screening is not recommended for women whose lifetime risk of breast cancer is less than 15 percent.

 Although a mammogram can be performed at any time, you may prefer to schedule your mammogram during the 10 days following your menstrual period because your

 breasts are likely to be less tender.
 The day of your test, don’t apply deodorant, perfumes or powders to your breasts or under arms.
 And relax!
 Our staff is here to make your mammogram quick and comfortable.

 ChristianaCare offers several convenient mammogram locations.
 The Breast Center offers comprehensive breast care in one convenient location.
 You can also have your mammogram performed at one of our outpatient ChristianaCare Imaging locations or at Wilmington Hospital.

 After the results of your mammography are reviewed by experienced board-certified radiologists who sub-specialize in mammography, they are then forwarded to your doctor.

 When an abnormal area shows up on a mammogram, other imaging studies may be recommended.
-These may include magnification views or an ultrasound of the breast.
+Your doctor will discuss these options with you.